teoh4770/DueTrack/README.md

 # 📅 DueTrack

 DueTrack is a deadline tracker app, built with React and TypeScript.
-I want an app to keep track of my tasks' due dates easily so that I would miss any of them, and keep myself accountable as well.
+I want an app to keep track of my tasks' due dates easily so that I wouldn't miss any of them, and keep myself accountable as well.
 I also build this side project for both learning purposes and personal usage.

 ## 📦 Technologies